Hillary Clinton is again running for arguably the most influential position in international politics, the US presidency.

-The decision to hand Clinton, Obama's former rival for the Democratic nomination, has left some questioning whether Obama's promise of "change" in the White House is now ringing rather hollow.
+The decision to hand the Democratic nomination to Clinton, Obama's former rival, has left some questioning whether Obama's promise of "change" in the White House is now ringing rather hollow.

-But others note her experience on the international state and knowledge gleaned both as senator and as a former first lady to her husband, former president Bill Clinton.
+But others note her experience on the international stage and knowledge gleaned both as senator and as a former first lady.

 Born Hillary Rodham in the Midwestern US state of Illinois in 1947 to a politically conservative family, Clinton was an excellent student and active in politics from an early age.

 |The former New York state senator was active

 politically from an early age [GALLO/GETTY]